WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/w.md

 ## WP-CLI

 Acronym for WordPress command-line interface.
-Uppercase and hyphenate.
+Use uppercase and hyphenate.

+For more information about spelling out acronyms, see [Abbreviations]().

 ## write